zoyatest/Testscripts-mytheresa/README.md

 product.
 You can use https://github.com/appwrite/appwrite/pulls as an example product
-● Output is a list of PR in CSV format with PR name, created date and author
+● Output is a list of PR in CSV format with PR name, created date and author Please note: For this case i have tried to locate in order to download CSV however it is not complete sinceneed to  use cy.write function in order to download the csv as out put with all the mentioned information

 /// <reference types="cypress" />